 be the unique linear map which extends the inclusion of $Q$ in~$V$.
 This is a surjective finitely supported linear map, so (by Lemma~\ref{lem:SES}(iii)) the length of $V$ is not greater than the length of $\lin Q$, which is finite by the finite length property. \end{proof}

-\begin{theorem}[Closure properties] Assume that the atoms have the finite length property.
-Equivariant orbit-finitely spanned vector spaces are closed under equivariant quotients, equivariant subspaces, direct sums and tensor products. \end{theorem} \begin{proof} Quotients and direct sums are immediate.
-For the tensor product $U \otimes V$, suppose $U$ and $V$ are spanned by $Q$ and $P$.
+\begin{theorem}[Closure properties] If the atoms have the finite length property, then equivariant orbit-finitely spanned vector spaces are closed under equivariant quotients, equivariant subspaces, direct sums and tensor products. \end{theorem} \begin{proof} Quotients and direct sums are immediate.
+For the tensor product $U \otimes V$, suppose $U$ and $V$ are spanned by orbit-finite sets $Q$ and $P$.
 Since $\lin Q \otimes \lin P$ is isomorphic to $\lin (Q \times P)$, it follows that $U \otimes V$ is spanned by $Q \times P$, which is orbit-finite.

 We are left with the subspaces.
-Suppose that $V$ is equivariant and orbit-finitely spanned, and let $U$ be an equivariant subspace.
-For $n \in \set{1,2,\ldots}$ define $U_n$ to be the subspace of $U$ that is spanned by vectors from $U$ that are supported by at most $n$ atoms.
-This is a chain
+Suppose that $V$ is equivariant and orbit-finitely spanned, and let $U$ be an equivariant subspace of $V$.
+Construct an increasing chain of equivariant subspaces of $U$ as follows: \begin{itemize} \item $U_0$ is the trivial space, \item if $U_n\neq U$ then pick any vector $u_{n+1}\in U\setminus U_n$, and let $U_{n+1}$ be the subspace of $U$ spanned by all vectors in $U_n$ and all vectors in the orbit of~$u_{n+1}$. \end{itemize} Each $U_n$ is an equivariant subspace of the orbit-finitely-spanned $V$, so by Lemma~\ref{lem:finite-length-for-ofs} the chain cannot grow forever, hence $U=U_n$ for some $n$.
+Of course, $U_n$ is spanned by all vectors in the orbits of $u_1,\ldots,u_n$. \end{proof}

-of equivariant vector spaces, and therefore by the finite length property it stabilizes after finitely many steps.
-It remains to show that every $U_n$ is orbit-finitely spanned.
-For every tuple $\bar b$ of $n$ atoms, the vectors in $V$ that are supported by $\bar b$ form a finite-dimensional vector space, and so they have a finite basis.
-By closing this basis under atom automorphisms, we get an orbit-finite spanning set for $U_n$. \end{proof}